Prohibited sources of contributions

-Prohibited sources of contributions are outlined in the Commission's contributions brochure.
+Prohibited sources of contributions are outlined on this page.

 An in-kind contribution is a contribution of goods, services or property offered free or at less than the usual and normal charge.
 The term also includes things of value that can be sold or that appreciate in value, and payments made on behalf of, but not directly to, candidates and political committees (except for independent expenditures or non-coordinated communications).

 The value of an in-kind contribution (the usual and normal charge or fair market value) counts against the contribution limit and must be reported by the recipient committee.
 When determining whether to itemize an in-kind contribution, a committee should treat it the same as a monetary contribution.
 The only difference is that the amount of an in-kind contribution must also be included in the committee’s total operating expenditures in order to avoid inflating cash on hand.
 An in-kind contribution must be itemized as an operating expenditure on Schedule B of the committee’s FEC report only if it has to be itemized as a contribution on Schedule A of the same report.
 When looking for in-kind contributions on a report, you will see a memo field with the letter “X” and the word “In-Kind” in the Purpose of Disbursement field of Schedule B.

 Earmarked vs. bundled contributions